IN THIS ARTICLE

 Patient Comments Read 10 Comments

-The infection starts with a cold, cough, and low-grade temperature.
-Symptoms gradually develop over two days.
-The typical barking cough is usually present by day three and is more likely to be worse at night.
+The infection starts with a cold, cough, and low-grade temperature lasting two to three days.
+Then the typical barking cough (sounds like a seal) is usually present by day three and is more likely to be worse at night.
 The presence of stridor (wheezing on inspiration), hoarseness, difficulty swallowing, and respiratory distress are common but may or may not be severe.

 Must Read Articles Related to Croup